Slaughtered Vomit Dolls: Plot

 The film cuts to the cameraman writing the word “BLISTERS” on Angela’s body while she explains how she went from being a stripper to a prostitute.
 She introduces herself as Blisters and several point-of-view shots are shown of Angela saying that she doesn’t care that she’s a missing person.
 Various shots of Angela crying are then shown before the cameraman grabs her face and she says, “I don’t know what’s left of me, but you can fuck it if you want.”
 A subsequent clip is shown of her saying she burned down her neighborhood church at age thirteen.

 More clips are shown of Angela vomiting into a toilet and singing backwards.
 She then talks about how she likes being drunk before another clip shows her falling off the bed and discussing her dreams.

 A clip is shown with a subtitle saying “Princess: executed; April 3rd, 1994”, featuring a woman discussing her life.
 The clip cuts to her being tortured, before her arm is amputated.
 Following the amputation, she is immediately handed a guitar, which she is now unable to play.
 She then writhes on the floor.
 A man is shown vomiting on a mirror.
-The man shoves the woman's severed arm down his throat to make himself vomit into a glass, from which he then drinks.
+The man shoves the woman's severed arm down his throat to make himself vomit into a glass, from which he then drinks, and repeats the process.

 Angela is depicted vomiting blood and applying makeup while her child self is shown on the television.
 The adult Angela strips on a pole before she says that she will do whatever the cameraman says.

 A second unidentified woman has her throat slit and writhes on the floor.
-A man is then shown vomiting on the floor before his head is sawed open.
+A man is then shown vomiting on the floor before his head is sawn open.
 Another man eats his brains and vomits into his empty skull cavity.

 Miscellaneous clips of Angela vomiting and talking about her sexual abuse are shown before a montage of the previous unidentified women being executed.

 The film ends as Angela drowns herself in a bathtub while her child self is shown on the television.

+Release and distribution

+On September 9, 2005, Slaughtered Vomit Dolls was registered in the Canadian Copyright Database under the authorship of a Shawn Fedorchuk.
+On February 14, 2006, Slaughtered Vomit Dolls was released on DVD through Kingdom of Hell Productions, and in June 2006 was made available digitally via a members-only monthly subscription service.

+Following the dissolution of Kingdom of Hell Productions as a corporate entity in January 2009, Lucifer Valentine secured a distribution deal with Unearthed Films, who subsequently re-released the film on DVD on November 24, 2009, and again on January 24, 2012 as part of the Vomit Gore Trilogy box set.
+Both releases are now out of print.

+Since 2014, Slaughtered Vomit Dolls has been distributed on DVD by Austrian extreme cinema label Blacklava Entertainment.
+The company released a limited edition 20th anniversary Blu-ray of the film in March 2026.